Shippable/docs/sources/reference/int-kubernetes.md

 If your Kubernetes master node is not publicly accessible from the internet, Shippable's hosted service cannot communicate with it.
 To get around this problem, we need you to configure a Bastion host which is publicly accessible and can also communicate with the Kubernetes master node.

 The requirement for Bastion host are:
-* Bastion host should have IP address and port 22 open for SSH access
+* Bastion host should have an IP address and port 22 open for SSH access
 * You can SSH into the Bastion host
 * Bastion host can access the Kubernetes master node, i.e. it contains the private SSH key
 * Bastion host has kubectl installed.
 Install it with the following script: